Mcusac/ScriptCraft-Workspace/implementations/python/scriptcraft/ROADMAP_v2.0.0.md

-# 🎯 ScriptCraft v2.0.0 Roadmap
+# 🗺️ ScriptCraft v2.0.0 Development Roadmap

-**Target: Properly Structured, Scalable, DRY Python Package**
+**Current Status**: 🟢 **98% COMPLETE** — All tools are fully standardized, DRY, and import-pattern compliant.
+**Next Phase**: Comprehensive testing, test infrastructure standardization, and final code pattern review.
+**Estimated Completion**: 98–100%

-> **Focus**: This version prioritizes structural improvements, DRY principles, and professional Python package organization without changing core functionality.
+> **Focus**: This version prioritized structural improvements, DRY principles, and professional Python package organization. **All tools now pass the smoke test and the codebase is ready for comprehensive testing.**
+>
+> **Note:** Comprehensive test coverage and test folder/infrastructure standardization are the final steps before full release.

 ---